satyawikananda/satyawikananda/README.md

   - Typescript
   - Javascript
   - Node JS
-  - Vue Js
+  - Vue JS
-  - Svelte Js
+  - Svelte JS
+  - React JS
   - Web scraping (I really like scraping some website with JS or TS just for fun 😁)

  🔭 I’m currently working on software house base in Bali as a Web developer